Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

    Blending.

-Now let us see what happens when we select all but one of the neighbors of the selected vert as well.
+Now let us see what happens when we select all but one of the neighbors of the selected vertex as well.
 Again all connected and unselected vertices are marked with a gray circle.
 When we call the Blend tool now and set the Factor to 1.0, then we see different results for each of the selected vertices: